brotherhoodMonk/gyan/rct.md

 differnce
 1. Props are immutable i.e. once set the props cannot be changed, state is mutable
 2. States can only be used in Class Components while Props don’t have this limitation.
-3. While Props are set by the parent component, State is generally updated by event handlers.
+3. While Props are set by the parent component, State is generally updated by event handlers using setState.

 when to use state
 If a Component needs to alter one of its attributes at some point in time, that attribute should be part of its state, otherwise it should just be a prop for that Component.